 Be A Responsible First Time Homeowner.

-The last first time home buyer tip I will leave with you is to take responsibility for your purchase.
+The last tip I will leave with you is to take responsibility for your purchase.
 Once you have closed on the house and moved in it may feel like all your work is done.
 It is important to remember though that you are just getting started in home ownership.
 Where before your landlord covered repair expenses, now those expenses are yours to bear.
 This can be quite a shock if you are not prepared for it.

 Start saving for home maintenance immediately.
 Your home should last several lifetimes if properly cared for.
 If maintenance is ignored, though, you could find yourself losing out on your investment and your living quarters.
 Take care of maintenance and always keep a back fund for emergency repairs and you should be able to enjoy your home for many years to come.